Flux-driven turbulent transport using penalisation in the Hasegawa-Wakatani system: Turbulent spreading and transport

 where the turbulent flux is also assumed to have the same nonlinear diffusivity as the turbulent kinetic energy, \emph{i.e.} $\Gamma_{n}=-D_{n}\overline{\mathcal{K}}\,\partial_{x}n_{r}$.
 The coefficients $\beta_{NL},\chi_{\mathcal{K}}$ and $D_{n}$ are the parameters of the model, which is very similar to previous reductions introduced to study profile relaxation and turbulence spreading together.
 Although here Eq. \ref{eq:1DTKE} is on the radial turbulent kinetic energy $\overline{\mathcal{K}}$, for some of these works it is replaced by the evolution of the turbulent intensity $\sum_{k}|\phi_{k}|^{2}$ denoted by $I$ \citep{hahm:2004,miki:2012}, $\varepsilon$ \citep{gurcan:2005} or $E$ \citep{garbet:2007}.
 In Ref. \citealp{naulin:2005}, the equation is on a general definition of the turbulent energy, written $\epsilon$.

 In order to compare the 1D reduced model to DNS, we incorporate the boundary conditions of the penalisation method in Eqs. \ref{eq:1DTKE} and \ref{eq:1Dnr} (see Appendix \ref{sec:app-1D}).
 Note that some refined model \citep{miki:2012} can include an additional saturation term due to zonal flow shearing, as well as an equation on the zonal energy.
-However, as will be discussed in Section \ref{subsec:Latest-times}, the fraction of zonal energy remains rather low during the spreading phase, and the two equations system (\ref{eq:1DTKE}) and (\ref{eq:1Dnr}) seemed to be sufficient to reproduce the turbulent front spreading, in our case.
+However, as will be discussed in section \ref{subsec:Latest-times}, the fraction of zonal energy remains rather low during the spreading phase, and the two equations system (\ref{eq:1DTKE}) and (\ref{eq:1Dnr}) seemed to be sufficient to reproduce the turbulent front spreading, in our case.
 Additional refinements include a mean $E\times B$ poloidal flow shearing effect, along with neoclassical diffusion and flow terms, which are out of the scope of the present study.

-In Figure \ref{fig:Xf_DNS_vs_1D}, we show the comparison of the turbulent front position $X_{f}(t)$ (a) and velocity $v_{X_{f}}(t)=d_{t}X_{f}$ (b) measured in both DNS and 1D reduced model.
+In figure \ref{fig:Xf_DNS_vs_1D}, we show the comparison of the turbulent front position $X_{f}(t)$ (a) and velocity $v_{X_{f}}(t)=d_{t}X_{f}$ (b) measured in both DNS and 1D reduced model.
 The numerical simulation of the 1D reduced model is performed using $\beta_{NL}=0.014,\chi_{\mathcal{K}}=0.1$ and $D_{n}=0.1$ which yields satisfactory agreement with the DNS, even though a formal optimisation study, which is left for future work, could be used to improve this agreement.
 The turbulent front position $X_{f}(t)$ is measured using the proxy (\ref{eq:Xfdef}), from which we subtracted its initial value at $t_{0}=30$ (before this time the proxy measurement fails because we are in the linear phase).
-The velocity $v_{X_{f}}(t)=d_{t}X_{f}$ is measured in both cases by differentiating $X_{f}$ after applying a Savitzky-Golay filter \citep{savitzky:1964} with a window of 1000 time points and a 3\textsuperscript{rd} degree polynomial.
+The velocity $v_{X_{f}}(t)=d_{t}X_{f}$ is measured in both cases by differentiating $X_{f}$ after applying a Savitzky-Golay filter \citep{savitzky:1964} with a window of 1000 time points and a 3\textsuperscript{rd} degree polynomial, in order to filter out the short fluctuations of the front position (which arise from the front position measurement using the proxy and from fast turbulent fluctuations), which correspond to abrupt and noisy spikes in the velocity signal.
+That way, we can focus on the mean velocity of the front which evolves on a slower time scale than that of turbulence.